toastedsteaksandwich/toastedsteaksandwich.github.io/tabs/extras.md

 ---
 ## ✍️ Introduction to smart contract bug hunting
 I wrote a blog post for [Hack South](https://hacksouth.africa/) to introduce smart contract bug hunting.
-This post can be found [here](https://hacksouth.africa/bug%20bounty/smart-contract-bug-hunting/).
+The post can be found [here](https://hacksouth.africa/bug%20bounty/smart-contract-bug-hunting/).

+---
+## 🧑‍🏫 How to PoC your bug leads

+I wrote a blog post for [Immunefi] on how to write a PoC for any smart contract bug leads you've come across.
+The post can be found [here](https://medium.com/immunefi/how-to-poc-your-bug-leads-5ec76abdc1d8).